theodoremoreland/NodeJsQuiz/README.md

 A trivia quiz written in node.js for the purpose of demonstrating and exercising competency in fundamental programming concepts such as functions, for loops, arrays, indexing, string formatting, and more.

-The quiz uses the .txt files "questions.txt" and "answers.txt" for the questions and correct answers.
-Questions and answers are separated by linebreaks in the .txt file and are grouped by the line their respective text is saved (i.e. line #7 in "answers.txt" is assumed to be the answer for the question on line #7 in "questions.txt").
+The quiz program uses the .txt files "questions.txt" and "answers.txt" to store the questions and correct answers.
+Each item (i.e. each question and each correct answer) is recorded on its own line in their respective .txt file.
+The program assumes that an answer recorded on line #7 in "answers.txt" corresponds to line #7 in "questions.txt".
+With that in mind, it is relatively easy to update the quiz as to incoporate different questions and answers.

 *This program was a homework assignment at LaunchCode's Lc101 (2019)*